Life After Copper Storage Disease: My Puppy’s Diet

 What Brands Follow WSAVA Guidelines?

-Not all pet food brands meet the rigorous standards set by the WSAVA, but several reputable companies consistently adhere to these guidelines.
-These brands are known for their commitment to nutritional science, quality control, and transparency.
-The brands that currently align with WSAVA guidelines include:
+Not all pet food brands meet the rigorous standards set by the WSAVA, but several reputable companies consistently and voluntarily adhere to these guidelines.
+They’re recognized for their commitment to nutritional science, transparency, and rigorous quality control.
+Brands that currently align with WSAVA guidelines include:

 • Purina